gabrielcuvillier/arxwasm/README.md

     The last two lines are required to initialize the GLM library stored as submodule.

-* Then, generate the makefiles using CMAKE configured with the special toolchain file for PNaCl.
+* Generate the makefiles using CMake, configured with the special toolchain file for PNaCl.
 Be sure to have build all the required dependencies, and setup the NACL_SDK_ROOT environment variable correctly.

         $ mkdir build_pnacl
         $ cd build_pnacl